r0zetta/wowcharacternames/README.md

 # wowcharacternames
 RNN generated World of Warcraft character names

-If you just want the generated names, they're in names.txt, names2.txt, etc.
-The json files (names.json, names2.json) are just easier to use programitically, but they're also sorted alphabetically.
+**If you just want the generated names, they're in names.txt, names2.txt, etc** The json files (names.json, names2.json) are just easier to use programitically, but they're also sorted alphabetically.
 You can open these in a text editor.